-It may be that the strangulation happened some time ago but you are worried that you have symptoms from it.
-This could be on going psychological problems or physical symptoms such as ongoing voice changes, weakness of one side of your face, signs of a stroke, dizziness, or.
+Strangulation can have an impact on many different aspects of your life. rk.
+It may be that the strangulation happened some time ago but you are worried about ongoing symptoms.
+This could be on going psychological problems or physical symptoms such as ongoing voice changes, weakness of one side of your face, signs of a stroke or dizziness.
 If in doubt, seek help, there is much that can be done to make things better.